suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 1. Try another question, such as `How can I cancel a reservation?`
 1. When you're done testing the knowledge base, select **Test** to close the test pane.

-## Create a bot for the knowledge base
+## Task 5: Create a bot for the knowledge base

 The knowledge base provides a back-end service that client applications can use to answer questions through some sort of user interface.
 Commonly, these client applications are bots.
 To make the knowledge base available to a bot, you must publish it as a service that can be accessed over HTTP.
 You can then use the Azure Bot Service to create and host a bot that uses the knowledge base to answer user questions.